lowriech/BioCLIP-Flickr/README.md

 ├── paper
 ```

-The literate programming scripts in `notebooks/` explain the pipeline components.
+The literate programming documents in `notebooks/` explain the pipeline components.
 They should render relatively quickly, so keep long-running commands in the pipeline scripts.
-Use the processed data in `outputs/` in the notebooks.
+Keep rendering times short by using the processed data in `outputs/`.

+Rendering the documents in `notebooks/` should be automated by the last pipeline script (e.g., `pipeline/10_render_notebooks.R`).
+For Jupyter notebooks, render them to HTML using `nbconvert`: `jupyter nbconvert --to html notebooks/your_notebook.ipynb`.
+For Quarto documents, use `quarto render notebooks/your_notebook.qmd --to html`.

 `paper/` contains a manuscript describing your use case.
 It should preferably be in Markdown or a literate programming script.